pu2clr/SI4735/README.md

 ## Thanks

-* Mrs. [Nancy Daniels Yoga](https://github.com/LadyRoninEngineer/Si473x) for sharing experiences and suggestions for noise reduction on the I2C bus and also for sharing the excellent board projects for the SI4732-A10 device
+* Mrs. [Nancy Daniels Yoga](https://github.com/LadyRoninEngineer/Si473x), for sharing experiences and suggestions for noise reduction on the I2C bus and also for sharing the excellent board projects for the SI4732-A10 device
-* Mr. Tom Nardi for his great article ["Multi-Band Receiver On A Chip Controlled By Arduino"](https://hackaday.com/2020/03/02/multi-band-receiver-on-a-chip-controlled-by-arduino/) on Hackaday website
+* Mr. Tom Nardi, for his great article ["Multi-Band Receiver On A Chip Controlled By Arduino"](https://hackaday.com/2020/03/02/multi-band-receiver-on-a-chip-controlled-by-arduino/) on Hackaday website
 * Mr. Gert Baak, [PE0MGB](https://www.qrz.com/db/PE0MGB), for library improvements suggestions and the Article [Arduino All band radio with SI4735 by Gert PE0MGB](https://www.pi4raz.nl/razzies/razzies202009.pdf)
 * Dr. George R Steber, [WB9LVI](https://www.qrz.com/db/WB9LVI) for his great article __NanoSSB RX - An Ultra Low Cost SSB Multiband Receiver__ on __ARRL QEX Magazine__ (November/December 2021)
-* Mr. Benjamin Neveu for his article __SSB Receiver Controlled by a Smartphone__ publised on __ARRL QEX Magazine__(September/October 2022)
+* Mr. Benjamin Neveu, for his article __SSB Receiver Controlled by a Smartphone__ publised on __ARRL QEX Magazine__(September/October 2022)
 * Mr. Jim Reagan, [W0CHL](https://www.qrz.com/db/W0CHL), for contributions on circuit design and user interface
-* [Mr. Vadim Afonkin](https://youtu.be/fgjPGnTAVgM) for making available the SSBRX patches for SI4735-D60 on his [Dropbox repository](https://www.dropbox.com/sh/xzofrl8rfaaqh59/AAA5au2_CVdi50NBtt0IivyIa?dl=0)
+* [Mr. Vadim Afonkin](https://youtu.be/fgjPGnTAVgM), for making available the SSBRX patches for SI4735-D60 on his [Dropbox repository](https://www.dropbox.com/sh/xzofrl8rfaaqh59/AAA5au2_CVdi50NBtt0IivyIa?dl=0)
 * Mr. Luiz Carlos, [PT2MC](https://www.qrz.com/db/PT2MC), for guidance on external mute circuits
-* Mr. Thiago Lima for sharing his board project based on the ESP32 and SI4732-A10 devices
+* Mr. Thiago Lima, for sharing his board project based on the ESP32 and SI4732-A10 devices
-* Mr. Francisco Scaramella for the suggestions and contributions provided in the electronics field as well as for the testing of the functions implemented in this library
+* Mr. Francisco Scaramella, for the suggestions and contributions provided in the electronics field as well as for the testing of the functions implemented in this library
-* Mr. David Kellmer (USA) for suggesting corrections on the documentation and sketches
+* Mr. David Kellmer (USA), for suggesting corrections on the documentation and sketches
 * WH2Q, Morikaku Gotoh, for his suggestion about Automatic Volume Control on AM mode
-* Mr. Diego Stanfield for testing the SI4732-A10 with SSB
+* Mr. Diego Stanfield, for testing the SI4732-A10 with SSB
 * All members of the Facebook groups ["Si47XX for radio experimenters"](https://www.facebook.com/groups/532613604253401/) and ["Si47XX para radioescutas"](https://www.facebook.com/groups/1121785218031286/) for the suggestions and corrections during the development of this project.
-* Mr. Toni for his post [SI4735 SI4732 all band radio receiver LW MW FM SW](https://xtronic.org/circuit/audio/si4735-si4732-all-band-radio-receiver-mw-fm-sw/)
+* Mr. Toni, for his post [SI4735 SI4732 all band radio receiver LW MW FM SW](https://xtronic.org/circuit/audio/si4735-si4732-all-band-radio-receiver-mw-fm-sw/)
-* Mr. Scacchi Ugo for the post [HAM RADIO  -  ARDUINO SI4735 Based Radio](https://www.i2sdd.net/ARDUINO/SI4735/si4735.HTML)
+* Mr. Scacchi Ugo, for the post [HAM RADIO  -  ARDUINO SI4735 Based Radio](https://www.i2sdd.net/ARDUINO/SI4735/si4735.HTML)
 * Mr. Miguel Angelo Bartié, PY2OHH, for the post [RECEIVER FM/MW/SW(AM SSB and CW) with SI4735 prototype](https://www.qsl.net/py2ohh/trx/si4735/SI4735.html)
-* Mr. Felix Angga for his great receiver based on SI4735 interface - [SlametRadio](https://github.com/felangga/slametradio)
+* Mr. Felix Angga, for his great receiver based on SI4735 interface - [SlametRadio](https://github.com/felangga/slametradio)
 * Mr. DAVID W ZANTOW, [N9EWO](https://www.qrz.com/db/N9EWO), for his Reviews about [ATS-25 / ATS25 / LW / MW / SW / FM DSP Receiver](https://www.qsl.net/n9ewo/ats25.html)

 <BR>